build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 date: 2023-04-27
 ---

 Asset tracking is critical to supply chain operations.
-Whether it is tracking trucks across the country, or last mile deliveries around a neighborhood, knowing where your fleet is located is incredibly important.
+Whether it is tracking trucks across the country, or last mile deliveries around a neighborhood, knowing where your fleet is located can add business value around loss prevention, sustainability, and cost savings.
 In this tutorial, we will deploy a simple web application that shows an asset's current location, as well as historical location.
-We'll then use AWS IoT Core to update this asset, making use of the MQTT protocol.
+We'll then use AWS IoT Core to simulate a vehicle, making use of the MQTT protocol, a lightweight messaging protocol designed for IoT use-cases.
 We will cover how to:

-- Use AWS Amplify to set up a web application
+- Use [AWS Amplify](https://aws.amazon.com/amplify/) to build a web application to display current and historical device locations on a map
-- Configure Amazon Location Service trackers
+- Configure Amazon Location Service [trackers](https://docs.aws.amazon.com/location/latest/developerguide/geofence-tracker-concepts.html) to store location data
-- Connect Amazon Location Service with AWS IoT Core
+- [Connect Amazon Location Service with AWS IoT Core](https://docs.aws.amazon.com/location/latest/developerguide/tracking-using-mqtt.html) to ingest data from MQTT via the [Iot Core Rules Engine](https://docs.aws.amazon.com/iot/latest/developerguide/location-rule-action.html)

 ## Prerequisites